TrungDuong-Nguyen/Lagrangian-relaxation-for-TSP/README.md

 # Lagrangian Relaxation for the traveling salesman problem

 ## Introduction
-This mini-project is realized within the course _0S01 - Fondements de la Recherche Opérationnelle_ (Fundamentals of Operations Research) for student of the Master program _Optimisation et Securité des Systèmes_ (Optimization and Systems Safety), semester Autumn 2012, at University of Technology of Troyes (France).
+This mini-project is realized within the course _0S01 - Fondements de la Recherche Opérationnelle_ (Fundamentals of Operations Research) for student of the Master program _Optimisation et Securité des Systèmes_ (Optimization and Systems Safety), semester Autumn 2012, at University of Technology of Troyes, France.

 The original French document [Relaxation-lagrangienne-pour-le-probleme-du-voyageur-de-commerce](/Relaxation-lagrangienne-pour-le-probleme-du-voyageur-de-commerce.pdf) presents the theory foundations, algorithms, as well as task assignments of the project.
 I selectively translate some important parts of this document into English at [Theory-foundation_brief](/Theory-Foundation_brief.pdf).